 - Performance improvements

 - MFTF 3.1.0 release

-- Hundreds of fixes of the core issues.
+- Hundreds of core issues have been fixed.

 - Company-specific shipping methods